ayush-garg341/ayush-garg341/README.md

 👋 Hi, I’m Ayush — a backend engineer with 7+ years of experience working across PHP, Python, and Golang.

 ⚙️ I’ve worked on legacy systems, built scalable services, and contributed to programmatic ad platforms (e.g., Kaden AI).
+Currently not working anywhere and exploring my interests.

 🧠 Currently exploring distributed computing over LAN using phones and PCs.